iann0036/tf-cfn-provider/docs/providers/alicloud/CsKubernetes.md

 `KeyName` - (Required, Force new resource) The keypair of ssh login cluster node, you have to create it first.

+`UserCa` - (Optional, Force new resource) The path of customized CA cert, you can use this CA to sign client certs to connect your cluster.

 `ClusterNetworkType` - (Required, Force new resource) The network that cluster uses, use `flannel` or `terway`.

 `PodCidr` - (Required, Force new resource) The CIDR block for the pod network.
 It will be allocated automatically when `VswitchIds` is not specified.
 It cannot be duplicated with the VPC CIDR and CIDR used by Kubernetes cluster in VPC, cannot be modified after creation.
 Maximum number of hosts allowed in the cluster: 256.
 Refer to [Plan Kubernetes CIDR blocks under VPC](https://www.alibabacloud.com/help/doc-detail/64530.htm).

 `ServiceCidr` - (Required, Force new resource) The CIDR block for the service network.
 It will be allocated automatically when `VswitchId` is not specified.
 It cannot be duplicated with the VPC CIDR and CIDR used by Kubernetes cluster in VPC, cannot be modified after creation.

 `MasterInstanceChargeType` - (Optional, Force new resource) Master payment type. `PrePaid` or `PostPaid`, defaults to `PostPaid`.